 How to use a thermic blender

 Before turning on the thermic blender, remove the lid and place your ingredients in the supplied glass jug.
 Don’t forget to close the lid again firmly, locking it in place, before you proceed to the next step.
 Once you’ve loaded the mixer and locked your ingredients in place, use the control panel of the appliance to choose from pre-programmed settings for whipping up things like soups or fruit juices.
 Of course, you can also operate a thermal blender with custom settings best suited to individual recipes.
-You can choose how fast the blades will cut or chop your ingredients, as well as select the overall length of time you wish the mixer to run for.
+With high-end models you can choose how fast the blades will cut or chop your ingredients, as well as select the overall length of time you wish the mixer to run for.
 Once that part is done, you can select a preferred temperature so that the thermal blender can keep your ingredients warm, or even bring to the boil.
+Our basic model only has multiple preinstalled programs.
 Throughout all of this, you can incorporate new ingredients to the mixer as you progress by simply unlocking the lid and adding whatever your recipes call for next.

 What to consider before buying a thermic blender